Keys to the Heart: Production

 Principal photography began on June 6, 2017, and ended on August 27, 2017.

 Reception

 Critical reception

+The film explored themes of forgiveness, reconciliation and the power of family, using heartfelt performances and moments of humor to tell a moving story about second chances.
+With a strong emotional core and standout performances, especially from Park Jung-min as Jin-tae, the film was well received for its sincere portrayal of disability and familial love.
+It became a moderate box office success in South Korea and contributed to ongoing conversations about neurodiversity in mainstream cinema.

-Yoon Min-sik of The Korea Herald called the characters and plot "generic and predictable", but praise the acting performance of the film.
+Yoon Min-sik of The Korea Herald called the characters and plot "generic and predictable" but praised the acting performance of the film.

-Shim Sun-ah of Yonhap News Agency praised Choi Seong-hyeon for handling family relationships with the utmost sensitivity, and drawing good performances out of his actors.
+Shim Sun-ah of Yonhap News Agency praised Choi Seong-hyeon for handling family relationships with the utmost sensitivity and drawing good performances out of his actors.

 Box office

 According to figures provided by the Korean Film Council, just 3 weeks after its release, the film had surpassed 3 million viewers.

 Awards and nominations

-Music Pieces
+Music pieces

 The following music pieces appeared in the film: